 Within an administrative domain, an snmpEngineID is the unique and unambiguous identifier of an SNMP engine.
-Since there is a one-to-one association between SNMP engines and SNMP entities, it also uniquely and unambiguously identifies the SNMP entity.
+Since there is a one-to-one association between SNMP engines and SNMP entities, it also uniquely and unambiguously identifies the SNMP entity within that administrative domain.
+Note that it is possible for SNMP entities in different administrative domains to have the same value for snmpEngineID.
+Federation of administrative domains may necessitate assignment of new values.